 10 Foods that Hydrate Your Skin

 The saying ‘You are what you eat’ isn’t far from the truth.
-Diet has a great impact on your overall health, both inside and out; what you eat can either take care of or damage your organs, maintain your body temperature, and affect your digestion positively or negatively.
-In this article, we’ll list ten different foods that specifically hydrate your skin.
+The truth is that diet has a great impact on your overall health, both inside and out.
+What you eat can either take care of or damage your organs, maintain your body temperature, and affect your digestion positively or negatively.
+It can also impact your skin, and in this article, we’ll list ten different foods that hydrate your skin.

 When speaking about hydration, we aren’t only referring to foods in liquid form.
-It does not matter if you eat liquids or solids.
-We are talking about any food that has been cooked in water like juices, teas, broths, soups, etc.
+It doesn’t matter if you eat liquids or solids.
+We are talking about any food that has been cooked in water, for example juices, teas, broths, soups, etc.

 Some foods are made up of almost 100% water.
 Find out about some of them so that you can perfectly hydrate your skin.

-They are made up of 65% water, only have 17 calories, contain nutrients like potassium, vitamin C, and fiber.
-They are great for digestion, we recommend that you consume them raw in order to take advantage of their benefits.
+The first of our foods that hydrate your skin are cucumbers.
+They are made up of 65% water, have only 17 calories, and contain nutrients like potassium, vitamin C, and fiber.
+Consequently, they are great for digestion, and we recommend that you consume them raw in order to take advantage of their benefits.

-Papaya helps digestion, gives more energy to your body to repair your skin which makes it look brighter.
-Also, because it contains vitamin A, it takes responsibility of your health and the proper functioning of your organs.
+Papaya helps digestion, gives more energy to your body to repair your skin which, in turn, helps it to glow.
+Also, because it contains vitamin A, it helps in the proper functioning of your organs.

-Watermelon is rich in vitamin C, which is great for having hydrated skin and good bodily defenses, is made up of 92% water, reduces the risk of cardiac diseases and various kinds of cancer like prostate, ovarian, cervical, oral, pharynx, esophagus, lungs, and pancreas.
+Watermelon is rich in vitamin C, which is great for having hydrated skin and good bodily defenses.
+It’s made up of 92% water, and it can also help to reduce the risk of cardiac diseases.
+Additionally it can help to prevent different kinds of cancer like prostate, ovarian, cervical, oral, pharynx, esophagus, lungs, and pancreas.

-You can eat it on an empty stomach to increase digestion or eat it alone so that you don’t miss out on any of its benefits.
+You can eat it on an empty stomach to improve digestion, or, alternatively, eat it on its own, so that you don’t miss out on any of its benefits.

 Apples contain 86% water.
-Eating an apple a day will give your body the fiber it needs.
-It is one of the fruits with the greatest antioxidants.
-This reduces the growth of cancerous cells, the risk of having Alzheimer’s, and heart diseases.
+Eating an apple a day will also give your body the fiber it needs.
+It is one of the fruits with the highest amount of antioxidants.
+Because of this, it can help to reduce the growth of cancerous cells, the risk of having Alzheimer’s, and heart diseases.

-Spinach and lettuce have 95% water, are rich in vitamins A and C, which as we already said are special in caring for your skin.
+Spinach and lettuce have 95% water, are rich in vitamins A and C, which, as we have already mentioned, are special in caring for your skin.
 They have minerals, antioxidants, and nutrients that help detoxification by helping eliminate toxins and impurities from the skin.
-They prevent cancer, preserve memory, and keep your vision healthy.
+They can also help to prevent cancer, preserve memory, and keep your vision healthy.

 This fruit has 83% water.
-Eating a kiwi gives you over double the daily requirement of vitamin C. Because it has fiber, it is great for regulating cholesterol and blood pressure.
-It reduces the risk of clots and lowers the levels of blood lipids.
+Eating a kiwi gives you over double the daily requirement of vitamin C. Because it contains fiber, it’s great for regulating cholesterol and blood pressure.
+As a result, it can reduce the risk of clots and lower the levels of blood lipids.

-Grapefruit has the same qualities as tomatoes because it contains lycopene and high levels of antioxidants, which keep your skin clear and acne free.
+Grapefruit has the same qualities as tomatoes because it contains lycopene and high levels of antioxidants, which, as a result, keep your skin clear and acne free.

-Oranges have 88% water, are rich in potassium, vitamin C, calcium, folic acid, and has the necessary nutrients for skin repair.
+The last, but not least, of foods that hydrate your skin are oranges have 88% water, are rich in potassium, vitamin C, calcium, folic acid, and have the necessary nutrients for skin repair.

-Remember that it is essential that you eat healthy in order to stay healthy inside and out.
-You don’t have to make any sacrifices, they are delicious foods that you can easily include in your dietary habits and meals, or to relieve sudden cravings for sweets that that sometimes happen.
+Remember that it is essential that you eat well in order to stay healthy inside and out.
+You don’t have to make any sacrifices, they are delicious foods that you can easily include in your dietary habits and meals, or to relieve sudden cravings for sweet foods.